bobbob87/bobbob87/README.md

-- 👋 Hi, I’m @bobbob87
+- 👋 Hi, I’m @bobbob87.
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding, video games, politics.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Big-O analysis.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any and all open source projects(especially .NET).
-- 📫 How to reach me ...
+- 📫 How to reach me larkenor@gmail.com.

 <!---
 bobbob87/bobbob87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.